Loading…

 One Piece TCG

 TL;DR: OP-16 vs OP-15 power level comparison.
-OP-16 likely powercreeps OP-15 modestly, driven by two new mechanics (Transforming characters, darkness draw-in) rather than just bigger stats.
+OP-16 powercreeps OP-15 modestly, driven by two new mechanics (Yamato's Rush-from-trash recursion, Blackbeard's attack redirection) rather than just bigger stats.
 New mechanics create a larger meta shift than stat creep.
-OP-15 top decks stay viable in the early OP-16 meta.
+OP-15 top decks like Enel and Nami are still viable more than five weeks into the OP-16 meta, sitting alongside new S-tier leaders Luffy and Blackbeard.
 No rotation means powercreep is the main relevance lever.
-Confirm magnitude after June 12 tournament data.

-OP-16 is likely stronger than OP-15, but modestly so at launch.
+OP-16 is stronger than OP-15, but modestly so.
+Five-plus weeks of live tournament data confirm it.
 The bigger story is not raw stats: it is the two new mechanics OP-16 introduces that OP-15 simply did not have.

 The core comparison: